PowerfullUser/PowerBrowser/README.md

 - Has tabbed web-browswing
 - Contains robust security
 - Is able to upload and download to and from sites
-- Can load almost all websites (cannot render high-end websites)
+- Can load almost all websites
 - Has a clean UI with light and dark moce
 - Supports PyQt6
 - Semi-history and bookmark containing support

-## Future Improvements on PowerBrowser Version 3
+## Future Improvements on PowerBrowser Version 4
-- Overhaul of UI
+- Added a error log for any occurring of errors
-- Upgrading of History and Bookmarks Feature
+- Separation of Settings from Menu Bar to a new panel
-- Easter eggs in the URL Bar
+- Overall adapts a more simplistic UI

-- New shortcuts
+### Enjoy your Christmas, and see you till the launch of v4!!!